MustafaCanYucel/Hello-Flutter/04-appbar-custom-style/README.md

-# 📘 Lesson 03: Scaffold with AppBar and Text
+# 📘 Lesson 04: AppBar with Custom Style and Theme

-This branch demonstrates a slightly more structured Flutter app with a `Scaffold` layout and a top `AppBar`.
+This branch demonstrates how to apply custom styling to the `AppBar` title using `TextStyle`, as well as how to define a global font family using `ThemeData`.

 ---